Prescription Drug Addiction Treatment

 Prescription Drug Addiction by the Numbers

-The National Institute on Drug Abuse reports that nearly 54 million Americans have used prescription drugs for non-medical purposes at some point in their lives, and that 25 percent of those who abuse prescriptions before the age of 13 wind up battling some sort of chemical dependency issue later on in life.
+The National Institute on Drug Abuse reports that nearly 54 million Americans have used prescription drugs for non-medical purposes at some point in their lives and that 25 percent of those who abuse prescriptions before the age of 13 wind up battling some sort of chemical dependency issue later on in life.

 The most commonly abused types of prescription drugs are opioid painkillers, benzodiazepines, tranquilizers, and stimulants.
-The Substance Abuse and Mental Health Services Administration’s (SAMHSA) National Survey on Drug Use and Health reveals, however, that misuse and abuse is rampant across all types of prescription drugs:
+The Substance Abuse and Mental Health Services Administration’s (SAMHSA) National Survey on Drug Use and Health reveal, however, that misuse and abuse is rampant across all types of prescription drugs: